Yuralume

 One-line self-host is live · BYOK, your data stays on your machine.

-The core runs on your own machine today; hosted Cloud and Marketplace are on the roadmap.
+The core runs on your own machine today, and if you'd rather not run it yourself, there's hosted Cloud — Marketplace is still a far-off idea.
 I'm looking for early players who'll report rough edges and help smooth it out.

-memory + schedules proactive Telegram / LINE path local data by default built solo in Taiwan
+memory + schedules proactive messaging path local data by default built solo in Taiwan

 Demo